ae6rt/decap/README.md

 locates them by a _parent/libary_ convention in the container filesystem.

-Either manually initiated builds or post commit hooks on your projects of interest drive HTTP requests to the containerized Decap webapp.
+Either user-initiated builds or post commit hooks sent from your projects of interest drive HTTP requests to the containerized Decap webapp.
 This webapp in turn makes calls to the Kubernetes API master to launch an ephemeral build pod to build a single instance